RetroCraft/problems/README.md

 - You _should_ be a student in the relevant class to contribute, since you should not otherwise have access to these problems.
-- LaTeX macros used in multiple files are placed in `agony.cls`.
+- LaTeX macros used in multiple files are placed in the `latex` folder.
 Make sure it's on the path.
+  - You can do this by setting `TEXINPUTS`.
+If using VS Code, this is automatically done for you in `./.vscode/settings.json`.
 - Some packages used (notably for code highlighting) require `-shell-escape`.
 - Formatting is done with `latexindent`.
 I'm not a huge stickler for indentation.
 - PDF files are added to the repository so they may be served by GitHub Pages.